What is a Statutory Demand and how to deal with them

 That statement can then be used as evidence in any later court proceedings to demonstrate that the Statutory Demand was properly served.

 The demand must also clearly set out the amount that is owed, and sufficient details regarding that debt must be included so that the recipient can clearly understand what is owed.

 The implications of an unsatisfied Statutory Demand are serious, because if the debt is over £750, and remains outstanding for 21 days, then under Section 123 (1) (a) of The Insolvency Act 1986 the Company would be consider insolvent because it was unable to pay its debt as and when they fell due.

-If this is the case then the creditor would be able to issue a Winding Up Petition against the Company, and further details in respect of Winding Up Petitions can be found here.
+If this is the case then the creditor would be able to issue a Winding Up Petition against the Company, and further details in respect of Winding Up Petitions can be found by clicking the link.

-At the Winding Up Hearing the Courts are likely to take the view that an unsatisfied Statutory Demand was sufficient evidence of insolvency and therefore a Winding Up Order could be made against the Company, and further details regarding Winding Up Orders can be found here.
+At the Winding Up Hearing the Courts are likely to take the view that an unsatisfied Statutory Demand was sufficient evidence of insolvency and therefore a Winding Up Order could be made against the Company, and further details regarding Winding Up Orders can be found by clicking the link.

 What Can You Do if the Debt is Disputed?

 Unlike personal insolvency it is not possible to apply to Court to set aside the Statutory Demand if the debt is disputed, and you must instead write to the creditor.